- Get Involved

 Mandatory Federal Safety Standard for the Manufacture of Bunk Beds

-The U.S. Consumer Product Safety Commission (CPSC) has issued a mandatory federal safety standard for the manufacture of bunk beds.
-The new standard is a response to approximately 10-deaths per year caused by entrapment in both child and adult bunk beds, and will go into effect in July 2000.
+The U.S. Consumer Product Safety Commission (CPSC) issued a mandatory federal safety standard for the manufacture of bunk beds.
+The standard was a response to approximately 10-deaths per year caused by entrapment in both child and adult bunk beds.

 Although the voluntary standard had requirements concerning entrapment hazards, the new CPSC standards are more stringent.
 Three factors make the CPSC ruling more stringent: